Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 I've attached a [sample proposal for your reference](https://github.com/Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/blob/master/Sample-GSoC-Project-Proposal.pdf).

 ### Getting Selected
-If you get selected then you'll be able to see various details and options in the GSoC dashboard, and you'll get an mail from Google open source regarding the next steps; you have to follow them.
+If you get selected then you'll be able to see various details and options in the GSoC dashboard, and you'll get an email from Google open source regarding the next steps; you have to follow them.
 And the best thing is you'll get some time for community bonding with the organization and mentors, use that time to clear all your doubts (if any) regarding the project, organizations, etc. This is an excellent time to discuss your roadmap (Timeline) with your mentors and fix slots for weekly or bi-weekly meetings.

 If you are not selected for the project, introspect and try to know the reasons for your failure and ask yourself a question "Why do you want to be a Google Summer of Code Student?".
 Learn from those failures and try again.